bursztyn12/proxy-https-http/README.md

 How it works

-1)In the main method of the Proxy class, we create a new object and pass the argument to the constructor the value the port number on which the proxy should listen for connections from clients.
+1)In the main method of the Proxy class, we create a new object and pass the argument to the constructor port number on which the proxy should listen for connections from clients.

 2)The proxyOn method from the Proxy class is called to accept connections from clients